akshaykiranjose/L2O/revised/readme.md

 ```
 python main.py -s 123 -nF 100 -nI 150 -lr .03 -p True
 ```
-wait till it gets run and find the plot.
+wait till it gets run and find the plot (good to have a GPU).